FAIR BOOK

 6.

-Cut out and glue any four (4) pictures to a piece of paper
+Cut out and glue any five (5) pictures of farm animals to a piece of paper

-Celebrating the Bounty of Grey County SPECIAL Prize to be awarded to the exhibitor with most points in Class 26.
+"Where Tradition Meets Tomorrow" SPECIAL Prize to be awarded to the exhibitor with most points in Class 28.
 Prize: $5 donated by the Kilgour family.

 Junior Crafts - Ages 3 to 5